hummingbird-project/hummingbird/README.md

 The Hummingbird repository contains additional libraries to extend the framework to support some commonly required features.
 These have less limitations on what dependencies they can bring in.
 They currently include

-- HummingbirdFiles: static file serving
+- HummingbirdFiles: static file serving (uses Foundation)
 - HummingbirdJSON: JSON encoding and decoding (uses Foundation)
 - HummingbirdTLS: TLS support (use NIOSSL)